urvishp13/Password-Generator/README.md

 enhancements:

 Requirements
-✅ Build it from "scratch" (using a Figma file)
+✅ Build it from "scratch" (using a Figma file)<br>
-✅ Generate 2 random passwords when the user clicks the button ✅ Each password should be 15 characters long
+✅ Generate 2 random passwords when the user clicks the button<br>
+✅ Each password should be 15 characters long

 Stretch Goals
-✅ Ability to set password length
+✅ Ability to set password length<br>
-✅ Add "copy-on-click" feature
+✅ Add "copy-on-click" feature<br>
 ✅ Toggle "symbols" and "numbers" on/off

 My Additions
-✅ Make responsive
+✅ Make responsive<br>
+✅ Implement personal UI design for above stretch goals<br>
 ✅ Make usable on mobile devices